 You can see this played out by the two levels of security your IPs will have to go through.
 Google doesn’t start oﬀ by banning your proxy IPs (unless you’ve done something very bad) — no, it starts by presenting a captcha.
 This is specifically designed to baffle bots.
 You’ve seen the captcha box before, and if you’re scraping you probably see it often.
 This is the first tier — the second is a ban, which can be permanent or impermanent, depending on your infraction.

 The question remains,

 How do you get around those bans and captchas?

 1. Limit Individual Proxy IP Use

 As such, you’ll have a vast number of IPs to use when scraping data.
-In the software program you use to scrape (of which there are many, ScrapeBox is a good one), there will likely be a setting for how often a proxy can query or search.
-You’ll mostly likely find this in the API (application program interface).
+In the software program, you use to scrape (of which there are many, ScrapeBox is a good one), there will likely be a setting for how often a proxy can query or search.
+You’ll most likely find this in the API (application program interface).

 The query frequency will be determined in seconds, or minutes if you’re wanting to be very cautious.
 I recommend, at the very least, setting an individual proxy IP to be used every 2-5 seconds, potentially more if you’re using combatant operators or keywords (which I’ll get into below).

 Let’s say you set your search frequency to 5 seconds.
 This will make sure that a single IP address, a proxy you are using or rent, won’t make a specific query more often than every 5 seconds.
 This ties directly into that whole human concept.
 A real human wouldn’t likely query Google every second for 10 straight minutes.
 That would mean 600 individual Google searches you conducted, just for the fun of it.

 No, that’s what robots do, and precisely what scraping looks like.
 Set your individual proxy IP query limit to every 2-5 seconds to be safe, or more second to be safer, and you’ll avoid bans and captchas for that specific IP.